rokath/trice/README.md

 - Main idea: Logging strings **not** into an embedded device to display them later on a PC but keep **usage comfortable and simple**.
 - Trice consists of 2 parts:
   1. **C** code `TRICE` macros generating tiny & super fast embedded device real-time trace/log code
-  2. PC tool **trice** for managing and visualization.
+  2. Tool **trice** for managing and visualization.
-- The PC **trice** tool itself is written in [Go](https://golang.org/) and therefore usable on all platforms Go supports.
-You can also use your own environment to receive the trice packges, exchange the carried IDs with the format string and print out.
+    - Written in [Go](https://golang.org/) and therefore usable on all platforms Go supports.
+    - You can also use your own environment to receive the trice packges, exchange the carried IDs with the format string and print out.

 ## Possible Use Cases